Xrulor/Public/src/content/docs/general/issues.md

 **Q: It crashes when I try to search for the Access Code for my Aime in-game!**

 > A: Please update to version Canary 250227.0222 or later.

+**Q: The game's performance is not ideal on my device, what can I do?**

+> A: Try lower the value of `Screen Resource Scale` option in the settings.
+However this will reduces the quality of the display, so you will need to make your own trade-offs.